 Software, Printing & Labs

 Students print with ePrint.
 Each semester students receive an allocation for free black and white and low-cost color laser printing at dozens of locations across campus.
 Make sure to install the ePrint client before classes start.
+You may also use the Pharos app for ePrint mobile.
 Staff and faculty will typically use departmental printers.

-OIT supports 25 computer labs on Duke campus, including a Multimedia Project Studio and a CoLab for 3D printing and fabrication.
+OIT supports several computer labs on campus, including a Multimedia Project Studio and a CoLab studio for 3D printing and fabrication.
 Most labs are open 24 hours a day while classes are in session, but some have limited hours.